 If a country is on the travel corridor list, you can visit without being required to self-isolate for 14 days when you return to the UK.

-Most countries on the travel corridor list have also had their FCO warning removed.
+Many countries on the travel corridor list have also had their FCO warning removed.
 The advice against all but essential travel to all destinations was the basis of tour operators cancelling holidays abroad.

 Holidays can now take place to countries on the travel corridor list that have also had their FCO warning removed.
 It also means that travel insurance policies will be valid again to these destinations, although you may not be covered for claims relating to Covid-19.